DRKV333/ShopExpander/README.md

 Shop Expander overrides `Chest.AddShop`, which is responsible for inserting items for buyback into an open shop.
 Every `ShoppingList` has a 38 slot page for storing these items, but the page is not displayed while empty.

+The page selection buttons are created by adding two new items into the game.
+The left and right click events for these items are hooked via patches to `ItemSlot.LeftClick` and `ItemSlot.RightClick`.

 ## Limitations

 There is obviously no way to know how a mod may choose to interact with a shop inventory.
 As long as the mod only modifies the shop as outlined on the [tModLoader documentation](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_global_n_p_c.html#a5fd0754440bfc039de5425b200c202a1), this approach will work without issues.